SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 numbers gives you only numbers, but optimizing for better engineering can enable you to do more great things.

-The current setup might make you believe that I’m intentionally guiding Computerization to implementing something completely useless.
+The current setup might make you believe that I'm intentionally guiding Computerization to implementing something completely useless.
 For example, writing a good compiler will lead to the greatest reward under the sponsorship terms.
 While the compiler case is true, it is not my intention.
 This setup will probably slow things down by a month, but engineers will waste more time